Research

 Carbon Quantum Dot Synthesis With Hot Bubble Synthesis (HBBBS) Method and Its Characterization (Acibadem University General Research Projects Support Program)

-Project Leaders: Beste Dipçin, Bora Güvendiren
+Project Leaders: Res.
+Asst.
+Beste Dipçin, Bora Güvendiren

 Consultant: Assoc.
 Prof. Bükem Tanören, Assoc.
 Prof. Kadriye Kızılbey, Dr. Selçuk Birdoğan